tgdavies/lambda-stride-bot/README.md

 * The api ids and secrets come from the app creation process above.
 * If you want to run the sample 'Forecast' bot you will need to get Google geocoding and Dark Sky API keys.
-* The base URL can only be set once you have done a deployment.

 ### Create your own bot implementation ###
 * Create a class which implements `org.kablambda.framework.App` see `org.kablambda.forecast.ForecastApp` for an example.